27 September, 2022| Website Maintenance|13 minutes

 The second is Page Load Time.
 This is how long it takes to load and display your webpage content on your user’s screen – time starts when your user clicks the link to your site.

-Different online tools will give you different data to help read and manage your website speed.
-They can give you analysis on what is hurting your speed times, where lag is coming from as well as insights for how to go about fixing issues.
-You can use multiple tools to give you the best range of information or just keep it simple and work with the tool that is easiest for you to understand and manage.
+Online tools will give you different data to help you read and manage your website speed.
+They can analyse what is hurting your speed times, where lag is coming from, and insights into how to fix issues.
+You can use multiple tools to give you the best range of information, keep it simple, and work with the most accessible tool to understand and manage.

-At the very least you will get a measure of your loading times as a user, rather than getting false information from looking at your own browser loading times which will be inaccurate due to your server proximity, cache and biassed interactions.
+At the very least, you will get a measure of your loading times as a user, rather than getting false information from looking at your browser loading times, which will be inaccurate due to your server proximity, cache and biassed interactions.

-If you are finding the number of tools or volume of data available overwhelming you can always get us to run the tests for you and manage your website speed as part of a website maintenance package.
+If you find the number of tools or volume of data available overwhelming, you can always get us to run the tests for you and manage your website speed as part of a website maintenance package.

 How do I run a Speed Test on my computer?

-There are a variety of speed testing tools available that can run from your computer and don’t need a lot of technical experience to interpret or take action.
+Various speed testing tools are available that can run from your computer and don’t need a lot of technical experience to interpret or take action.

-It’s worth looking around at different options to see what is a good fit for your ability as well as your website specifics.
-Some will be better at targeting WordPress loading issues, giving you data on which plugins are causing lag as well as what alternative plugins you might like to try that will deliver the same result but without the loading issues.
+It’s worth looking at different options to see what is a good fit for your ability and your website specifics.
+Some will be better at targeting WordPress loading issues, giving you data on which plugins are causing lag and what alternative plugins you might like to try that will deliver the same result without the loading issues.

 Having a GTMetrix account allows you to change your test location to target where your main user groups are based and get information on server relay time by location.
 It may be that your website server is great at delivering your site information to some users very quickly and others too slowly.

-Having the ability to test in different locations gives you the flexibility to provide fast loading speeds and have accurate data no matter where your users are located.
-Your account will also save your test data so you can review it and measure your progress against past tests to see if the changes you are making are showing in reduced loading times.
+Testing in different locations allows you to provide fast loading speeds and accurate data no matter where your users are.
+Your account will also save your test data so you can review it and measure your progress against past tests to see if your changes show reduced loading times.

-As well as your overall loading speed GTMetrix will show you:
+As well as your overall loading speed, GTMetrix will show you the following:

 - How many files were loaded